Posts

 Image

-Ending my travels in 2024 with a stay at a heritage hotel.....
+Ending my travels in 2024 with a stay at a heritage hotel .....
 I did not travel much in 2024.
 I was simply too busy with everything else to go away on vacations.
 My last trip for the year was a good one though.
 It was a relaxing 6-day sojourn to the Malaysian city of Penang where I was booked to spend 5 nights at a heritage hotel.
 The 135-year old Eastern & Oriental Hotel, also simply known as E&O. Following my stay at the 150-year old Nikko Kanaya, the E&O was the next heritage hotel on my travel bucket list and I was glad that despite a relatively barren year of travel in 2024, I did actually get to stay at both the Nikko Kanaya and E&O during the year.
 Heritage hotels have a rather nostalgic feel with their rich and storied histories.
 Staying at these hotels and walking along the same hallways that many historical figures had walked before was a surreal experience.
-Especially so when some of these historical figures were amongst those we read about in hist...
+Especially so when some of these historical figures were amongst those we read about in hi...

 Thailand, Ratchaburi - Train Journey